Chrome 81 arrives with Web NFC Origin Trial, AR features, and mixed images autoupgraded to HTTPS

 Back in September with the release of Chrome 77, Google introduced Origin Trials, which let you try new features and provide feedback on usability, practicality, and effectiveness to the web standards community.
 Chrome 81 introduces the mobile web to Near Field Communications (NFC) in an Origin Trial.

 NFC is a short-range wireless technology for transmitting small amounts of data between a device and a tag, a reader, or another device.
 Web NFC allows a web app to read and write to NFC tags.
-Google hopes the feature will be used to provide information about museum exhibits, in a conference badge, for inventory management, and so on.
+Google hopes the feature will be used to provide information about museum exhibits, to augment a conference badge, to perform inventory management, and so on.

 Reading and writing to Web NFC are simple operations, though you will need a little instruction for constructing and interpreting payloads.
 If you’re a developer, check out Google’s webpage Interact with NFC devices on the web.